kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/character-creation/index.md

 - **Modify one ability score** by +1 for the maximum of 2 *at character creation*.
 - Knowledge of **Imperial legends & bureaucracy lore**
 - **Cannot be illiterate** at character creation even with negative INT
--
 - Roll **twice** on the background/career table

 ### Human (Wiskin)

-> **Lore dump**: inhabitants of northern Isles of Borealios, Wiskins are modelled after Old Norse.
+> **Lore dump**: inhabitants of northern Isles of Borealios, Wiskins are modelled after the Old Norse.

 - **Modify one ability score** by +1 for the maximum of 2 *at character creation*.
 - Once per day, when in melee, a Wiskin can choose to enter a **berserk rage** that lasts until the end of combat.
 While in the rage, gain a +1 bonus to Attack and Damage Rolls, but suffer a –4 penalty to Armour Class and is unable to flee.